 What do you think about so much fluctuation in weight just for movie roles?
 Is it worth the potential damage to the actors' metabolism and organs?

-Christian Bale reportedly lost 62 lbs. for the 2004 film The Machinist, reducing his weight to 120 lbs.
+Christian Bale reportedly lost over 60 lbs. for the 2004 film The Machinist, reducing his weight to 120 lbs.

-After filming the Dark Knight franchise and transforming his body once again, Bale weighed in at over 200 lbs. for the 2013 film American Hustle.
+After filming the Dark Knight franchise and transforming his body once again, Bale weighed in at over 200 lbs. for the 2013 film, American Hustle.

 Vincent D'Onofrio put on 70 lbs. to play Pvt.
 Leonard "Gomer Pyle" Lawrence in Full Metal Jacket (1987), ultimately weighing in at 280 lbs.

-The 6'4 actor lost all the extra weight in just 9 months, appearing as the buff garage owner "Thor" (actually "Dawson") in Adventures in Babysitting, which came out during the same year as Full Metal Jacket.
+The physically imposing actor lost all the extra weight in just a few months, appearing as the buff garage owner "Thor" in Adventures in Babysitting, which came out during the same year as Full Metal Jacket.